-Trade receivables are mainly related to receivables from outstanding renovation and fitting-out and information technology services, receivables of outstanding property management fee charged on commission basis and rental receivables from sublease of right-of-use assets.
-Trade receivables increased by approximately 16.8% from approximately RMB78.6 million as at 31 December 2020 to approximately RMB91.9 million as at 31 December 2021.
-The increase was mainly due to the increase in both rental receivables from sublease of right-of-use assets and project income receivables from information technology services.
+Trade receivables are mainly related to receivables from outstanding information technology services, receivables of outstanding property management fee charged on commission basis and receivables of concession services under retail services.
+Trade receivables decreased by approximately 44.3% from approximately RMB91.9 million as at 31 December 2021 to approximately RMB51.1 million as at 31 December 2022.
+The decrease was mainly due to (1) the Group has strengthened its credit control over the trade debtors and (2) increase in allowance for impairment of trade receivable.